 Such a trip may involve the person taking familiar routes or heading towards an area that they know well.
-Despite this, the person may set off somewhere and then forget where they were going or why.
-They may also have problems recognising their environment, which can lead to them getting lost or coming to harm.
+Despite this, a person with dementia may set off somewhere and then forget where they were going or why.
+They may also have problems recognising their environment and this can lead to them getting lost or coming to harm.
 This can be distressing for the person and for their carer.